 Greetings!
 My online store here at faerwear.com is now closed for the time being.
-I’m in school with a full-time course load and need to stay focused on that, and don’t have time to maintain this website.
-I can’t stay away entirely though, or can I ever stop making things, so faerwear on Instagram lives.
+I’m a full-time student, single mom and a busy freelancer and I simply don’t have time to manage this website right now.

 This came from a local alpaca ranch – we actually have several of these within an hour’s radius, and we’ve mostly visited all of them (fun for kids, and alpaca poop is BOMB for your garden, and it doesn’t burn – so you can basically just sprinkle it around whenever you want and your plants and your soil will show almost-instant happiness).

 Actually though, i found this one single skein in one of the local thrift shops.
 I couldn’t believe it, because a thirty dollar skein of yarn came home with me for $6.50, label and all, but so it did.
 One single skein, which hung out in my yarn stash until recently when I began busting for gifts.